General (scope, criteria, time limits)

 - the applicant lacks legal capacity due to long lasting reasons that are not under their control.[22]

-As mentioned above, in previous years, SEF confirmed that applicants were guaranteed the right to an interview before any decision regarding their application was adopted, emphasising that interviews could only be waived in the cases listed in the Asylum Act.
-SEF also noted that interviews were conducted in all types of procedure, including Dublin (see Regular procedure: Personal interview and Dublin procedure: Personal interview).
+As mentioned above, AIMA affirmed that all applicants are guaranteed the right to an interview before any decision regarding their application is adopted, not mentioning the conditions in which the interview could be waived according to the Asylum Act (see Regular procedure: Personal interview and Dublin procedure: Personal interview).

 In practice, the individual interview can either focus on Dublin related questions only or cover both the admissibility and the merits of the claim.
-The modalities of the interview are the same as those of the regular procedure (see Regular procedure: Personal interview).
+Overall, the modalities of the interview are the same as those of the Regular Procedure.

 CPR is aware of cases deemed inadmissible on the grounds of the applicant having been granted protection in another Member State where the personal interview was waived on the grounds of article 5(2)(a) of the Dublin Regulation.